 Personally, I love their Volume and Shape Collection–I use it all the time now, along with this Leave In Conditioner from Giovanni and the Volume Spray from Morrocco Method.
 Morrocco Method's Diamond Moisture Mist is really nice as well.

-My hair gets great volume and the waves are really full.
+My hair gets great volume with these products.